live performance sydney

 1. Links to 2 (two) contrasting audio recordings of the applicant singing music from the seventeenth or eighteenth centuries.
 Ideally one recording will demonstrate beauty of tone and legato, and the other will demonstrate agility and virtuosity.

 2. A curriculum vitae of no more than one page, detailing professional and educational experience.
-Include a paragraph explaining why the Taryn Fiebig Scholar is ideally suited for you, a headshot, and contact details of two referees.
+Include a paragraph explaining why the Taryn Fiebig Scholar Program is ideally suited for you, a headshot, and contact details of two referees.

-If you have any further queries about the Taryn Fiebig Scholar program or your application, please contact
+If you have any further queries about the Taryn Fiebig Scholar program or your application,

 We acknowledge the traditional owners of the land on which we work and perform, the Gadigal people of the Eora nation – the first storytellers and singers of songs.